Char cloth: Description

 Char cloth looks like a black, fragile piece of cloth.
 It is usually made from swatches of organic fabrics, but similar tinder can be made in the same way using cotton balls or tampons, dried moss, leaves or fungus (amadou for instance), raw unspun flax, etc. This is packed into a small, almost airtight, rectangular tin, then heated slowly and steadily over coals for a long period of time, allowing it to undergo pyrolysis.
-The material that remains after this process is complete ignites very easily, making it the preferred tinder when lighting a fire using flint and steel.
+The material that remains after this process ignites very easily, making it the preferred tinder when lighting a fire using flint and steel.

 Pyrolysis is defined as "a thermochemical decomposition of organic material at elevated temperatures in the absence of oxygen".
 Essentially, pyrolysis is turning organic matter into charcoal, a low weight, high energy content, very easily ignited matter.
 Fresh charcoal can even autoignite, even though its autoignition temperature (349 – 455 °C) is not that low (for instance, paper's is 218–246 C); this is because, if even a small point ignites, it will generate more energy than lost, igniting the cloth around, so energy and temperature will build up until it turns red hot ember.
 The cloth usually does not produce enough gas for it to produce flames, but if close enough to something that can, a full fire will finally occur.